 What is the Difference Between Password Protecting and Hiding a Program?

-Password Protecting an application and hiding it are basically means to the same end, keeping the application safe and restricted to unwanted access.
+Password Protecting an application and hiding it is basically meant to the same end, keeping the application safe and restricted to unwanted access.

 Hiding is a basic level of security, which if bypassed reveals the files and folders.
 While Password protecting isn't as easy to bypass, because even if the programs are already revealed, cracking a password isn't that easy.